isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-01-07-post-Written Answer by Minister for Law K Shanmugam to PQ on Help for Wills.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Help for Wills
+title: Written Answer by Minister for Law K Shanmugam to PQ on Help for Stay-Alone Seniors to Formalise and Execute Their Wills
 permalink: /written-answer-by-minister-for-law-k-shanmugam-to-pq-on-help-for-wills/
 date: 2025-01-07
 layout: post